Drew Wolitarsky: Winnipeg Blue Bombers

 During his third season with the Blue Bombers, Wolitarsky played and started in 17 regular season games and had 33 catches for 361 yards and four touchdowns.
 He also played in both playoff games, recording five catches for 78 yards, leading to Wolitarsky playing in his first Grey Cup championship game.
 In the 107th Grey Cup, he had three catches for 40 yards as the Blue Bombers defeated the Hamilton Tiger-Cats 33-12 and Wolitarsky won his first championship.
 After that season, he signed a two-year extension to remain in Winnipeg through the 2021 season.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
+In 2021, Wolitarsky produced 386 yards and one touchdown on 32 receptions.
+He also played in both post-season games that year, including the 108th Grey Cup game where he had four receptions for 48 yards as he won his second Grey Cup championship.

+In 2022, Wolitarsky played in 14 regular season games where he had 36 catches for 471 yards and one touchdown.
+He also had one catch for eight yards in the 109th Grey Cup loss to the Toronto Argonauts.
+In the 2023 season, he played in all 18 regular season games where he had a career-high 47 receptions for 668 yards and six touchdowns.
+He played in his fourth Grey Cup game where he had one catch for nine yards in the 110th Grey Cup against the Montreal Alouettes.
+Wolitarsky played in just 10 games in 2024 where he had 33 catches for 403 yards and one touchdown.
+After seven seasons with the Blue Bombers, he was released on January 27, 2025.

+Hamilton Tiger-Cats

+On February 2, 2025, it was announced that the Hamilton Tiger-Cats had signed Wolitarsky.

 Statistics

 Personal life

 Wolitarksy was born in Santa Clarita, California, to John and Audrey Wolitarsky.
 His mother was originally from Montreal where she met his father, who was from the United States but living in Montreal.
 Due to his mother's Canadian citizenship, Wolitarsky pursued his own citizenship for Canada and received it in time to be able to play in the 2017 CFL season.
 Wolitarsky is also a musician and released his first EP on January 29, 2021.

+On March 8, 2024, it was announced via instagram that he had married his fiance, Savannah Benton.
+The subsequently announced they were expecting on April 25, 2024, also via their instagram.